Market socialism: Socialism with Chinese characteristics

-Democratic socialism
+Social democracy and democratic socialism

-Some democratic socialists advocate forms of market socialism, some of which are based on self-management.
+Some social democrats and democratic socialists advocate forms of market socialism, some of which are based on self-management.
 Others advocate for a non-market participatory economy based on decentralized economic planning.

 Anarchism

 The French philosopher Pierre-Joseph Proudhon is the first person to call himself an anarchist and considered among its most influential theorists.
 Proudhon is considered by many to be the "father of anarchism".
 Proudhon became a member of the French Parliament after the French Revolution of 1848, whereon he referred to himself as a federalist.
 Proudhon's best-known assertion is that "Property is theft!", contained in his first major work What Is Property?, published in 1840.
 The book's publication attracted the attention of the French authorities.
 It also attracted the scrutiny of Karl Marx, who started a correspondence with Proudhon.
 The two influenced each other and met in Paris while Marx was exiled there.
 Their friendship finally ended when Marx responded to Proudhon's The Philosophy of Poverty with the provocatively titled The Poverty of Philosophy.
 The dispute became one of the sources of the split between the anarchist and Marxist wings of the International Working Men's Association.
 Mutualism is an anarchist school of thought and market socialist economic theory that advocates a socialist society where each person possess a means of production, either individually or collectively, with trade representing equivalent amounts of labor in the free market.
 Integral to the scheme was the establishment of a mutual-credit bank that would lend to producers at a minimal interest rate, just high enough to cover administration.
 Mutualism is based on a labor theory of value which holds that when labor or its product is sold it ought to receive in exchange goods or services embodying "the amount of labor necessary to produce an article of exactly similar and equal utility".

 Mutualism originated from the writings of Proudhon.
 Mutualists oppose the idea of individuals receiving an income through loans, investments and rent as they believe these individuals are not laboring.
-Although opposed this type of income, Proudhon expressed that he had never intended "to forbid or suppress, by sovereign decree, ground rent and interest on capital.
+Although opposed to this type of income, Proudhon expressed that he had never intended "to forbid or suppress, by sovereign decree, ground rent and interest on capital.
 I think that all these manifestations of human activity should remain free and voluntary for all: I ask for them no modifications, restrictions or suppressions, other than those which result naturally and of necessity from the universalization of the principle of reciprocity which I propose".
 Insofar as they ensure the worker's right to the full product of their labor, mutualists support markets or artificial markets and property in the product of labor.
 However, mutualists argue for conditional titles to land, whose ownership is legitimate only so long as it remains in use or occupation (which Proudhon called possession), advocating personal property in place of private property.
 However, some individualist anarchists such as Benjamin Tucker started calling possession as property or private property.